Italy rescued from the 2022 World Cup and Ecuador excluded from FIFA: the fans dream

 War, 63.1% of Italians: stop sending weapons to Ukraine

-Finland in NATO: who is Sanna Marin, the woman of the historic turning point
+Finland in NATO: who is Sanna Marin, the woman of the historical turning point

 War and sanctions: the ruble accelerates.
 Other than “waste paper” the Russian currency